Revision Facelift in Brazil: specialised secondary facelift for those who have already had a facelift

 First month

 Gradual return to normal activities.
 Avoid intense exercise, direct sun exposure, and any trauma to the face.
 Sleep on your back.
-Most stitches are removed or absorbed in the first or second week.
+Most sutures are removed or absorbed in the first or second week.

 Progressive result

 The result refines over the months.
 Between six months and a year, you will see the definitive result.
-And this result will last again for ten to fifteen years, restoring the confidence and harmony you sought.
+And this result will last again for ten to fifteen years, restoring the confidence and natural appearance you sought.

 Risks and complications of the secondary lift

 It is important to be transparent about the risks.
-The secondary facial lift is a more complex surgery than the primary, but that does not mean it is more dangerous.
+A secondary facelift is a more complex surgery than the primary, but that does not mean it is more dangerous.
 With proper technique and careful planning, complication rates are comparable to those of the primary lift.

 General risks